pkro/react_design_patterns/readme.md

 npm i --save styled-components @types/styled-components
 ```

-Also rename `App.js` and other existing JSX files to e.g. `App.tsx`.
+Also rename `App.tsx` and other existing JSX files to e.g. `App.tsx`.

 ### Good replacement for `fc` live template in IntelliJ